 Grace Financial is a not-for-profit, tax-exempt Indiana corporation and thus has no shareholders.
 Its membership consists of all persons who have made a contribution of at least \$25.00 or more during the fiscal year to support the ministries of Grace Financial or ministries administered by Grace Financial and who are affiliated with a Charis Fellowship church.
 It is these members, and not the holders of Demand Investments, who are entitled to vote on matters related to Grace Financial.
 There are ten members of Grace Financial's Board who may be elected to serve three-year terms, which are staggered.
 Accordingly, approximately one-third of the individuals to serve as directors on Grace Financial's Board are elected each year.
-Three of the ten Board members are elected by an officer of the Fellowship Council (i.e.., the Board of Directors) of Charis Fellowship and three are elected by an officer of The Brethren Missionary Herald Company (being Charis Fellowship's media company), and the remaining four Board members are elected by the members of Grace Financial.
+Three of the ten Board members are elected by an officer of the Fellowship Council (i.e.., the Board of Directors) of Charis Fellowship and three are elected by an officer of the Association of Grace Brethren Ministers d/b/a Inspire, and the remaining four Board members are elected by the members of Grace Financial.
+There is presently one (1) vacant Board position.
 The annual meeting of the members of Grace Financial is held in conjunction with the National Conference of Charis Fellowship.
 Semi-annual meetings of the Board of Directors are held in the spring and fall.